 10. Light a candle in your home in memory of the person you’ve lost.

 12. Be honest.
-Tell people what you DO want to do for the holidays and what you DON’T want to do.
+Tell people what you DO and DON’T want to do for the holidays.

 13. Make a donation to a charity that was important to your loved one in their name.